Sabshane/WoWCharts/ReadMe.md

 # Blizzard API Creature Data Fetcher

 This repository provides a set of Node.js scripts to fetch creature data from the Blizzard API.
 The project handles OAuth token management, querying for creature data, and searching for specific creatures by name.
+In the future I would like to make it a data vizualization tool.

 ## Table of Contents